supercontainers/canopie-hpc/docs/cfp.md

 ### Submission procedure

 Accepted manuscripts will be published in IEEE Computer Society.

-Manuscripts should use the IEEE Transactions format; templates are available for Microsoft Word and LaTeX (though note that the IEEEtran class comes with most LaTeX installations).
-Manuscripts must be at least 6 pages in the IEEE Transactions format, including figures, tables, and references.
-There is no maximum, but writing should be concise, and manuscript length must be commensurate with contribution size.
+Upload your paper in PDF format.
+Papers must use the new [ACM proceedings templates](https://www.acm.org/publications/proceedings-template) and the CCS2012 guide.
+Manuscript length must
+be between 6 and 12 pages, including references and figures.

 We enthusiastically welcome original, high-quality submissions within the scope above.
 These may describe complete studies; work-in-progress research; position